sinch/ios-proximity-tutorial/readme.md

 	@end
 ```

-Here’s a quick run-down of what each property is used for
+Here’s a quick rundown of what each property is used for:

 MCAdvertiserAssistant
-Makes your device visible to others whilst also managing incoming connections.
+Makes your device visible to others while also managing incoming connections

 MCSession
-Enables and manages connections between your device and your peer’s device.
+Enables and manages connections between your device and your peer’s device

 MCPeerID
-A reference for a peer in a session.
+A reference for a peer in a session

 MCBrowserViewController
-A ready-made view controller provided by apple which will present a list of nearby users and allow you to make the connnections.
+A ready-made view controller provided by Apple that will present a list of nearby users and allow you to make the connections

-At this point you will need to head over to the newFriend.h file and set this class as a delegate for the MCBrowserViewController and MCSession.
-This can be achieved by modifying the following line in newFriend.h from this
+At this point, you will need to head over to the newFriend.h file and set this class as a delegate for the MCBrowserViewController and MCSession.
+This can be achieved by modifying the following line in newFriend.h from this:
 ```objective-c

 	@interface newFriends : UITableViewController

 ```

-To this
+to this:

 ```objective-c
 	@interface newFriends : UITableViewController <MCBrowserViewControllerDelegate, MCSessionDelegate>
 ```

-Easy! (all we're doing is saying that the newFriends class conforms to the delegate protocol)
+See how easy?
+All we're doing is saying that the newFriends class conforms to the delegate protocol.

-Now you will see a heap of new warnings to let us know that we haven’t yet implemented the delegate methods, don’t worry as that’s our next step.
+Now you will see a heap of new warnings to notify us that we haven’t yet implemented the delegate methods.
+Don’t worry; that’s our next step.

 If you're struggling with the delegate concept, here's a quick example.
-	Imagine you ask your friend Joe how much he likes using Sinch, obviously he likes it a lot but he has no way of getting the information to you.
-In this scenario a delegate would be used, the delegate would wait for Joe to say how much he enjoyed it and then bring the information back and take any neccessary action based on the reply.
+	Imagine you ask your friend Joe how much he likes using Sinch.
+Obviously he likes it a lot, but he has no way of getting the information to you.
+In this scenario, a delegate would be used.
+The delegate would wait for Joe to say how much he enjoyed it and then bring the information back and take any necessary action based on the reply.

-Here’s all the delegate methods we need to implement with a brief description of each below.
+Here are all the delegate methods we need to implement with a brief description of each below:

 ```objective-c
 	- (void)session:(MCSession *)session peer:(MCPeerID *)peerID didChangeState:(MCSessionState)state{